KarapetyanSatenik/Interview/epam.md

 Let's start from the first question.

 0. Can you tell us a bit yourself?

-0. Do you know other programming languages?
-Why exactly JS?
+0. It's interesting for me.
+Do you know other programming languages?
+Why exactly you have chosen JS?
 0. Do you know node.js?
 Would you like to learn and go deeper into node.js?

+Let me introduce myself.
+I am Satenik, and work at Epam Armenia as a Software Engineer.
+I will ask questions about JS?

 1. how many data types do you know in JavaScript?